danielleesignup/harrygd_ai_text_service/README.md

   "keywords": ["budget", "timeline"],
   "format": "NOTES"
 }
-*format can be NOTES or DIALOGUE

 ```
+-format can be NOTES or DIALOGUE

 ## Testing
 ### Run all tests locally
 ```